 Condenser Tumble Dryer Pros:

-Doesn’t require you to connect an exhaust hose to outside so it can be located anywhere in your home.
+- Doesn’t require you to connect an exhaust hose to the outside so it can be located anywhere in your home.

 Condenser Tumble Dryer Cons:

 - Clothes may take longer to dry, especially if the unit is placed outside where it is cold.